THE STORY OF TWO FAMILIES: CHAMPAGNE DIRECT IN NEW ZEALAND AND JEAN-MARC VIGREUX-FRÈRE IN FRANCE

 Welcome to the story of our business and how we came to represent Jean-Marc Vigreux-Frère champagne in New Zealand.

-It is now a story over 23 years old, a story of two families… one French and one from this long white clouded land.
+It is now a story 25 years old, a story of two families… one French and one from this long white clouded land.
 We’ve grown our businesses together despite the distance between us.
 We love the Vigreux-Frère family.
 They are our friends, our partners and our heritage.

 This wonderful family live within a small village in the heart of champagne appellation area called Cauroy-Lès-Hermonville.
 Here, champagne is produced under strict regulations which uphold its authenticity, quality and style.
 There is only one ‘champagne’ and this precious word is used to tell the story of grapes grown within a precisely delimited region which has that special combination of harsh climate and exceptional soil.
 Champagne’s unique flavour is derived from these grapes which are blended together from…